Ivan00746/internship20220921/SparkClusters/DeployTUTORIAL.md

   applications.

 Many authors believe that an effective approach is to use the Hadoop manager with the Kubernetes orchestrator.
-An increase of efficiency of the application is possible when measuring the speed of calculation on examples of specific tasks.
+Improving the efficiency of the application is possible by measuring the speed calculations on examples of specific problems.

 **VISUALISATION.** In this approach app has one endpoint for GET requests with args to execute Spark session and methods to make simple response.
 Spark libraries as well as Kubernetes clusters support control plane UI.